ncatlab/nlab-content/pages/1/4/6/8/18641/content.md

 ##Idea

 **O'Nan moonshine** concerns the existence of a graded infinite-dimensional module for the [[sporadic finite simple group]] of O'Nan, for which the McKay-Thompson series are weight 3/2 mock modular forms.
-This form of [[moonshine]] relates congruences of McKay-Thompson series and the Selmer and Tate-Shafarvich groups of certain optimal elliptic curves.
+This form of [[moonshine]] relates congruences of McKay-Thompson series and the Selmer and Tate-Shafarevich groups of certain optimal elliptic curves.

 ##Related concepts